• Skip to primary navigation

 #8.
 Manage your reactions

 Dogs share a lot of attributes with children, not least in terms of learned behaviors.
-As such, it’s vital that you learn to avoid emotional responses that can cause anxiety or stress from the dog.
+As such, it’s vital that you learn to avoid emotional responses that can cause anxiety or stress in the dog.
 Otherwise, you will enter a vicious cycle.

 This concept is particularly important in the early phases of owning a dog.
 It probably won’t require professional training.
 Instead, you simply need to pay greater attention to your body language.
 Meanwhile, developing the ability to take a step back and relax when stressful situations surface is vital.
 It’ll usually pass in a few seconds.